-Welcome to Forest Glen Condominium
+Welcome to the Forest Glen Website!

 We want this website to be part of the Forest Glen community.
 If you live here, let us know what you would like added to this site and we’ll try to make it happen.
 If you don’t live here, well, we’re sorry about that.
 (Try checking the units for sale or rent.)

-The Glender art scene
+The Glender Art Scene

 Paintings by Judy Maryon and Lynne Peterson are on display at Dancing Cranes (673 Simpson Ave).
 Lynne's daughter, Erin, owns the cafe inside this huge new-age import shop, where you can tap your inner wisdom while fueling your flesh (tatooed or not) with freshly prepared light fare.